androiddevbook/onyourbike/README.md

 onyourbike
 ==========

-The On Your Bike application for Learning Android Development published by Addison-Wesley
+The On Your Bike application for Learning Android Application Programming published by Addison-Wesley